Caroline Giuliani: Political views

 Despite coming from a prominent Republican family, Giuliani has supported Democratic candidates.
-During the 2008 United States presidential election, while her father was seeking the Republican nomination, she joined a Facebook group supporting Barack Obama called One Million Strong for Barack, and posted on her profile that she was a "liberal."
+During the 2008 U.S. presidential election, while her father was seeking the Republican nomination, she joined a Facebook group supporting Barack Obama called One Million Strong for Barack, and posted on her profile that she was a "liberal".
 Giuliani left the Facebook group after online activity was reported in the media.
-She supported Hillary Clinton in the 2016 United States presidential election, while her father was a vocal supporter of Donald Trump.
-In 2016, when questioned about her political beliefs contradicting with her father's, she stated, "he knows and is fully comfortable with it and thinks I have a right to my opinion."
+She supported Hillary Clinton in the 2016 U.S. presidential election, while her father was a vocal supporter of Donald Trump.
+In 2016, when questioned about her political beliefs conflicting with her father's, she stated "he knows and is fully comfortable with it and thinks I have a right to my opinion."
 On September 30, 2020, Giuliani tweeted a response to a tweet made by her father accusing Hunter Biden of being a liar.
 She stated, "I, for one, do not support spreading false gossip about a politician’s child."

 On October 15, 2020, Giuliani wrote a piece for Vanity Fair titled "Rudy Giuliani Is My Father.
-Please, Everyone, Vote for Joe Biden and Kamala Harris", calling for American voters to end Donald Trump's "reign of terror" and encouraging them to "elect a compassionate and decent president."
+Please, Everyone, Vote for Joe Biden and Kamala Harris", calling for American voters to end Trump's "reign of terror" and encouraging them to "elect a compassionate and decent president."
 In response to her father being a Trump supporter, Giuliani stated, "I may not be able to change my father's mind, but together, we can vote this toxic administration out of office."
 She went on to say, "if being the daughter of a polarizing mayor who became the president's personal bulldog has taught me anything, it is that corruption starts with 'yes-men' and women, the cronies who create an echo chamber of lies and subservience to maintain their proximity to power."
-She accused the Trump administration of stoking "the injustice that already permeated" society, and criticized Trump's handling of the COVID-19 pandemic and his policies that rolled back protections for the LGBTQ community, women, immigrants, people with disabilities, and people of color.
-She went on to endorse former U.S. Vice President Joe Biden and Senator Kamala Harris for the 2020 United States presidential election, and praised Biden's plans to combat climate change.
-Giuliani later tweeted a photo of her and Harris.
+She accused the first Trump administration of stoking "the injustice that already permeated" society, and criticized Trump's handling of the COVID-19 pandemic in the United States and his policies that rolled back protections for the LGBTQ community, women, immigrants, people with disabilities, and people of color.
+She went on to endorse former U.S. Vice President Joe Biden and Senator Kamala Harris for the 2020 U.S. presidential election, and praised Biden's plans to combat climate change.
+Giuliani later tweeted a photo of herself and Harris.

 On November 24, 2020, Giuliani wrote a second piece for Vanity Fair, titled "Attention, Trumpworld: Self-Care Tips for Accepting the Reality That Trump Lost".
+On September 30, 2024, Giuliani endorsed Vice President Harris for the 2024 U.S. presidential election, writing in Vanity Fair: "I've been grieving the loss of my dad to Trump.
+I cannot bear to lose our country to him too."